logicminds/rubyipmi/README.md

 ### Diagnostics Function
 Running IPMI commands can be frustrating sometimes and with the addition of this library you are bound to find edge cases.
-If you do find an edge case there is a easy function that will generate a diagnostics file that you can review and optionally create an issue with for us to work.
+If you do find an edge case there is a easy function that will generate a diagnostics file that you can review and optionally create an issue with us to work with.
 Without this information its really hard to help because every server is different.
-The following code will generate a file in /tmp/rubyipmi_diag_data.txt that we can use to as test cases.
+The following code will generate a file in /tmp/rubyipmi_diag_data.txt that we can use as test cases.
 Please look over the file for any sensitive data you don't want to share like ip/mac address.

 ```ruby